omarrashraff/hnefataflGame/README.md

 # ♟️ Hnefatafl — Viking Chess AI

 An 11×11 asymmetric strategy board game from Viking-age Scandinavia, implemented in Python with a Tkinter GUI and an Alpha-Beta Pruning AI with iterative deepening and a transposition table.
-Built by - [Omar Ashraf](https://github.com/omarrashraff) & [Mohamed Ahmed](https://github.com/minshawi0) & [Yousef Tarek](https://github.com/yousseftarekk265) & [Yousef Tarek](https://github.com/yousseftarekk265)
+Built by - [Omar Ashraf](https://github.com/omarrashraff) & [Mohamed Ahmed](https://github.com/minshawi0) & [Yousef Tarek](https://github.com/yousseftarekk265) & [Esmail Emad](github.com/EsmailEmadEldin)

 > Built as a CS361 AI course project.